-Adler Orthopedic Society
+Adler Orthopaedic Society

-The Adler Orthopedic Society was established in 2011 to honor the work and legacy of Dr. Federico Adler.
+The Adler Orthopaedic Society was established in 2011 to honor the work and legacy of Dr. Federico Adler.
 The mission of the society is to provide mentorship to those medical students at the University of Kansas School of Medicine interested in orthopedic surgery, as well as current KU orthopedic residents.

 The Adler Society works in coordination with the current School of Medicine academic societies with an emphasis on career development in orthopedics and sports medicine education.
 It is open to all medical students, but particularly those in the 3rd and 4th years.
 The society also invites membership to graduates from the KU Orthopedic Surgery Residency Program, current residents, as well as orthopedic faculty.
 Residents and faculty are encouraged to present and serve as mentors.

 Topics for upcoming meetings: (dates for the 2020-2021 meetings TBA)

 • Casting and splinting lab, Cast Room, 2nd Floor, Orthopedic and Sports Medicine Bldg.

 • Joint Injections - Orthopedic Research and Education Center, Wahl Hall West G013